ehy/Spam_BLIP/readme.txt

 	TOR exit node.
 TOR (The Onion Router) is an important protection for people who need or wish for anonymity.
-You may want to accept comments from TOR users (you should), but unfortunately spammers have exploited and abused TOR, which has led to some DNS blacklist operators to include TOR exit node addresses whether or not it is known that the address is spamming.
+You may want to accept comments from TOR users (you should), but unfortunately spammers have exploited and abused TOR, which has led some DNS blacklist operators to include TOR exit node addresses whether or not it is known that the address is spamming.
 If you enable this option (you should), it might let some spam get